ponqueli/linkedin-clone/README.md

-A _LinkedIn Clone_ to study programming.
+# _LinkedIn Clone_

-It was deployed in firebase.
+The goal was to study and learn at the same time different things, such as:
+- ReactJS
+- Redux
+- Hooks
+- Css module
+- Authentication
+- Using firebase to persist and deploy.

+## 🔗 Deploy in Firebase
-Check it out.
+Check it out:
 https://linkedin-clone-by-conto.web.app/